 When coming out of the mausoleum, the gardens stand in the front of the grand entrance gate.
 The grandeur of the entry is as magnificent as the Taj Mahal itself.

 The exit from the Taj Mahal takes us through the side gardens with another spectacular view of the mausoleum and another photographic opportunity.

 As a native Indian and Taj being just being a 2.5-hour drive away, I always take it for granted.
 But I completely get it, sitting in your home and planning a trip to the Taj is tough.
-If you guys have doubts – hop on to the questions Jill answered at “Reading the Book Travel” about What’s it like to visit the Taj Mahal.

 Did I inspire you enough to visit the Taj Mahal?
 Liked this one day Taj Mahal tour from Delhi?
 Save it to your Pinterest boards…